cwaldbieser/txcas/README.rst

 The CAS server will run on port 9800.
 Service 1 runs on port 9801.
 Service 2 runs on port 9802.
+Service 3 runs on port 9803.
+Service 4 runs on port 9804.
 All services listen on localhost (127.0.0.1).

 Point a browser to service 1 at http://127.0.0.1:9801/ .
 You